tastaslim/Python-Tutorial/day10/decorator.md

 # Higher order functions #

-- A higher order function(HOF) is any function which either accepts a function as parameter or returns a function.
+- A higher order function(HOF) is any function which either accepts a function as parameter or returns a function or both.

 ```python
 def higher_order_function(another_function):  # higher order function